Consensys/cakeshop/README.md

 ## Download

-Binary packages are available for macOS, Windows, and Linux platforms on the [releases](https://github.com/jpmorganchase/cakeshop/releases) page.
+Binary packages are available for macOS and Linux platforms on the [releases](https://github.com/jpmorganchase/cakeshop/releases) page.

 ## Quickstart

 ### Requirements

 * Java 8+
-* Java app server (Tomcat, Jetty, etc) [Optional]
+* NodeJS (if the nodejs binary on your machine isn't called 'node', see [here](docs/configuration.md#nodejs-binary))

 ### Running via Spring Boot